Lost Kingdoms of The MiddleVerse

 Devasa System

-Lost Civilizations of MiddleVerse
+Lost Civilisations of The MiddleVerse

-Civilizations of the Early Ages
+Civilisations of the Early Ages

-Among the most notable of these species were the House of Xylos, a race of winged Arthropods known for their hive-like cities that spanned entire continents on their home planet, in the Aurelia System.
+Amongst the most notable of these species were the House of Xylos, a race of winged Arthropods known for their hive-like cities that spanned entire continents on their home planet, in the Aurelia System.
 The Xylosians were master builders, constructing their cities from organic materials that were both resilient and flexible.
 Their towering spires and sprawling underground chambers were interconnected by vast networks of tunnels and aerial pathways, enabling the efficient movement of their populace.

-However, Xylosian downfall came not from external threats but from within.
+However, the Xylosian downfall came not from external threats but from within.
 Over time, their society became rigid, with the caste system stifling innovation and breeding resentment among the lower classes.
-This discontent eventually erupted into a series of devastating civil wars, known as the Great Divisions, which fractured their once-unified civilization into warring factions.
-Xylosian cities, once vibrant with life, became battlegrounds, and their intricate social structure collapsed under the weight of its own complexity.
-Today, the ruins of the House of Xylos stand as a testament to their former glory, overgrown by the very organic life they once commanded, serving as a somber reminder of a civilization that could not adapt to the changing currents of time.
+This discontent eventually erupted into a series of devastating civil wars, known as the Great Divisions, which fractured their once-unified civilisation into warring factions.
+Xylosian cities, once vibrant with life, became battlegrounds and their intricate social structure collapsed under the weight of its own complexity.
+Today, the ruins of the House of Xylos stand as a testament to their former glory, overgrown by the very organic life they once commanded, serving as a somber reminder of a civilidation that could not adapt to the changing currents of time.

 The Lycothranian Empire: Rise and Fall in the Galactic Age

-The Lycothrans were fierce warriors, their society built on a strict code of honor and loyalty.
-Their cities, often built in harmony with the rugged landscapes of their homeworld Vulcanis, were fortified strongholds, each one a bastion of their martial prowess.
+The Lycothrans were fierce warriors, their society built on a strict code of honour and loyalty.
+Their cities, built in harmony with the rugged landscapes of their homeworld Vulcanis, were fortified strongholds, each one a bastion of their martial prowess.
 These cities were constructed from a unique alloy known as Lunas, mined from the moons of Vulcanis, which gave their structures a silvery sheen and made them impervious to most forms of energy weapons.

 The Lycothrans were also renowned for their advancements in Quantum Navigation, a technology, prior to Stargates, that allowed their fleets to traverse the vast distances between galaxies with unprecedented speed and precision.
-This capability made them a dominant force in the MiddleVerse, enabling them to expand their territory rapidly and establish colonies on dozens of star systems.
+This capability made them a dominant force in The MiddleVerse, enabling them to expand their interstellar territory rapidly and establish colonies on dozens of star systems.
 Their capital planet of Vulcanis, later renamed Lupis Magna, was a marvel of engineering, a sprawling metropolis where the tallest towers seemed to touch the heavens, and where the Lycothranian High Council ruled over their vast domain.

 The Amphirian Metropolises: The Glorious Underwater Kingdoms

 The House of Amphis was the original developer of Hydrokinetic Engineering, a technology that allowed them to manipulate water on a massive scale.
-With this ability, they constructed vast canals, underwater highways, and even floating gardens that drifted through the currents like islands of greenery.
+With this ability, they constructed vast canals, underwater highways and even submerged floating gardens that drifted through the currents like islands of greenery.
 Their cities were not confined to the ocean floor; they extended upward into the shallow waters and even onto the land, where the Amphirians built grand palaces and temples that overlooked the vastness of their domains.

 The Cephalian Kingdoms: Masters of the Deep